lmriccardo/leetcode-fetcher/_pages/commands/problems.md

 }
 ```

+All filters are configurable by setting some variables belonging to the *state* of the application.
+If you are interested, checkout the [`set` command]({{site.baseurl}}/commands/state#1-set-command) in the corresponding *State* page.

-Here is an output example when running the `list` command:
+For now, leaving the state as it is, here is an output example when running the `list` command:

 ```bash
 [DD/MM/YYYY, HH:MM:SS PM/AM] >>> (Type help for commands): list